ahmetcemturan/SFACT/SFACT Readme.txt

 ?It is the G-code file that SFACT uses to carry data from plugin to plugin.
 It has lots of extra information inside.

-¦At the start of the file there are most of your settings.
+ï¿½At the start of the file there are most of your settings.

-¦Each section is marked whether it is fill, loop, perimeter etc.
+ï¿½Each section is marked whether it is fill, loop, perimeter etc.

-¦You can reopen a penultimate file with skeinforge to have a preview in SKEINLAYER or SKEINISO
+ï¿½You can reopen a penultimate file with skeinforge to have a preview in SKEINLAYER or SKEINISO

-¦It is a great source of information if you need help.
+ï¿½It is a great source of information if you need help.

 Q:    Why are there now two dimension plugins (DIMENSION and OLDDIMENSION)?